 - A landlord has spent the deposit, unlawfully

 Any of the above situations can lead to a potential tenancy deposit claim.

 How do I know if my landlord has protected my deposit?

 Unfortunately, there is no central database to check if your landlord has protected your tenancy deposit.
 However, the three above schemes all have databases where you can check.

 The information you will need to supply to their websites is:

 Even if your deposit is/was protected, you may still be entitled to compensation.
-If your landlord did not protect the deposit within the allocated 30 days or failed to provide you with the required information you may be eligible to claim.
+Our panel of deposit solicitors may be able to help you claim on a no win no fee agreement.
+If your landlord did not protect the deposit within the allocated 30 days or failed to provide you with the required information you may be eligible to make a deposit compensation claim.

 Failure to do all of the above may mean the courts require a landlord to repay the deposit in full.
 Not only this, the landlord may be liable for up to three times the amount of the original deposit.

-This means, your claim could be worth anything up to:
+This means, your compensation claim could be worth anything up to: